berthelemy/adventure-argentina/thanks/index.md

 ---
 title: Thanks
 longTitle: Thank you
-description: Thanks, we'll get back to you as soon as possible
+description: We'll get back to you as soon we got off this mountain!
 layout: default
 permalink: /thanks/
 ---